Ouida Bergère

 Ouida Bergère (born Eunie Branch; December 14, 1886 – November 29, 1974) was an American screenwriter and actress.

 Biography

 Eunie Branch was born in Madrid, Spain, the daughter of Stephen W. and Ida Branch, both natives of Tennessee.
 Her early years were spent in Madrid, Paris and England.
 She came to the U.S. at eight years of age.
 Her father was a merchant who later worked as a railroad timekeeper.
 By the time of the taking of the 1900 Federal Census she was living with her brother's family in Searcy, Arkansas as Eunie Branch.

-A decade later she is listed in the census with her parents in Little Rock, Arkansas as Eula Burgess.
+A decade later, she was listed in the census with her parents in Little Rock, Arkansas as Eula Burgess.
 Her marital status then was recorded as divorced and occupation, actress.
-In January of that year she appeared as Ouida Bergère playing the stenographer in the play Via Wireless and was one of few cast members to receive positive reviews in the production.
+In January of that year, she appeared as Ouida Bergère playing the stenographer in the play Via Wireless and was one of the few cast members to receive positive reviews in the production.